tanuj-maheshwari/SQL-Executor/README.md

 #### Parsing the XML file

 First, the XML file is loaded from the path provided.
 The desired SQL query is then parsed from the XML file using the unique `id` parameter of each `<sql>` tag.
-The subsequent query recieved is termed as "raw query".
+The subsequent query received is termed as "raw query".

 #### Populating the raw query